bertmelis/DHT/README.md

 [![Build Status](https://travis-ci.com/bertmelis/DHT.svg?branch=master)](https://travis-ci.com/bertmelis/DHT)

 DHT temperature and humidity sensor library for the Arduino framework for ESP8266.
+For ESP32, please look into this repo [esp32DHT](https://github.com/bertmelis/esp32DHT)

 This is yet another DHT library but it does come with a difference.
 It is completely non blocking so doesn't use `delay()`, anywhere.
 Reading the sensor's values is possible using the Arduino `loop()` or using a callback function.
 The inner working of the lib relies completely on pin interrupts and timers.